It's been a while! A few things have happened since my last post.

 • In a small bowl, stir the cocoa powder with the water to make a paste and set aside.
 Melt the chocolate.
 Place the chocolate and a few drops of water in a microwave-safe bowl stopping and stirring at 15 seconds intervals until smooth and creamy.
 Set aside.

 • In a large bowl, mix together the sifted flour, baking soda and salt and set aside.
 In another large bowl use an electric mixer (or a stand mixer) to beat the butter and sugar on medium speed until smooth.
 Scrape down the sides of the bowl using a spatula and stir in the eggs, 1 at a time, until combined.
 On low speed, add the reserved cocoa paste and melted chocolate to the egg and sugar mixture and until well combined.
 Still on low speed, progressively add the flour and the milk until smooth.

-• Equally divide the cake mixture into the greased cake tins (you can use a scale for a more precise result) and bake for 30 to 35 minutes.
-Until the cake feels spongy to the fingertips and when inserted in the middle of the cake, a skewer comes out a clean.
+• Equally divide the cake mixture into the greased cake tins (you can use a scale for a precise result) and bake for 30 to 35 minutes until the cake feels spongy to the fingertips and when inserted in the middle of the cake, a skewer comes out a clean.

 • Carefully remove each cake from the pan and leave to cool on a wire rack.
-Leaving the cakes inside their pan will make them cook longer so make sure you don’t leave them for more than a few minutes inside their pan.
+Leaving the cakes inside their pan will make them cook longer so make sure you don’t leave them for too long inside their pan.

 • In a large bowl, use an electric whisk (or a stand mixer fitted with a paddle attachment), to slowly beat the butter and gradually add the sugar, vanilla extract and ras el hanout until smooth and fluffy.